-The Commonwealth administers a single employer defined Postemployment Benefits Other Than Pensions ("OPEB") Plan.
+The Commonwealth administers a single employer defined benefit Postemployment Benefits Other Than Pensions ("OPEB") Plan.
 Benefits are managed by the Group Insurance Commission ("GIC") and investments are managed by the Pension Reserves Investment Management ("PRIM") Board.
 The State Retirement Benefits Trust Fund ("SRBT") is set up solely to pay for OPEB benefits and the cost to administer those benefits.
 Management of the SRBT is vested with a board of trustees, which consists of 7 members.
 GIC administers benefit payments, while the Trustees are responsible for investment decisions.
 The SRBT is reported as an OPEB Trust Fund and does not issue a stand-alone audited financial report.
 The financial position and results of operations of the plan are incorporated in the Commonwealth's financial statements, a copy of which may be obtained from the Office of the State Comptroller, Commonwealth of Massachusetts, One Ashburton Place, Room 901, Boston, MA 02108.

-During the fiscal years ended on June 30, 2018 and 2017, the GIC provided health insurance for its members through indemnity, PPO, and HMO plans.
+During the fiscal years ended on June 30, 2019 and 2018, the GIC provided health insurance for its members through indemnity, PPO, and HMO plans.
 The GIC also administered carve-outs for the pharmacy benefit and mental health and substance abuse benefits for certain of its health plans.
 In addition to health insurance, the GIC sponsors life insurance, long-term disability insurance (for active employees only), dental and vision coverage for employees not covered by collective bargaining, a retiree discount vision plan and retiree dental plan, and finally, a pre-tax health care spending account and dependent care assistance program (for active employees only).

 Employer and employee contribution rates are set in Massachusetts General Law.
 The Commonwealth recognizes its share of the costs on an actuarial basis.
-As of June 30, 2017 and 2016 and as of the valuation date (January 1, 2017), Commonwealth participants contributed 0% to 20% of premium costs, depending on the date of hire and whether the participant is active, retiree, or survivor status.
+As of June 30, 2018 and 2017 and as of the valuation date (January 1, 2018), Commonwealth participants contributed 0% to 20% of premium costs, depending on the date of hire and whether the participant is active, retiree, or survivor status.

-At June 30, 2018 and 2017, the University reported a liability of \$22,232,674 and \$22,384,199, respectively, for its proportionate share of the net OPEB liability.
-The net OPEB liability was measured as of January 1, 2017, and the Commonwealth's total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.
+At June 30, 2019 and 2018, the University reported a liability of \$21,928,435 and \$22,232,674, respectively, for its proportionate share of the net OPEB liability.
+The net OPEB liability was measured as of January 1, 2018, and the Commonwealth's total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.
 The University's proportion of the net OPEB liability was based on an effective contribution methodology which allocates total actual contributions amongst the employers in a consistent manner based on an employer's share of total covered payroll.
-At June 30, 2018, the University's proportion was 0.1272%, which was an increase of 0.0091% from its proportion measured as of June 30, 2017.
+At June 30, 2019, the University's proportion was 0.1471%, which was an increase of 0.0199% from its proportion measured as of June 30, 2018.
+As of June 30, 2018, the University's proportion was 0.1272%, which was an increase of 0.0091% from its proportion measured as of June 30, 2017.